stefancyliax/CarND-Vehicle-Detection/README.md

     return bbox_list
 ```
-In the pipeline  ```find_cars() ``` was applied with the scales values 1, 1.5 and 2 to use search windows of 64x64, 96x96 and 128x128.
-The positive prediction were combined.
+The pipeline applies ```find_cars() ``` applies three times with scales values of 1, 1.5 and 2 to search the image in windows of 64x64, 96x96 and 128x128.
+The positive prediction are combined.

-##### 4. False positive rejection
+#### 4. False positive rejection
-Next I implemented a class that kept a history of the last 30 frames to only draw bounding boxes of the detection was viable over a few frames.
-This was needed to rejected false positives in the video stream.
+Next I implemented a class that kept a history of the last 30 frames to only draw bounding boxes when the detection was viable over a few frames.
+This was done to rejected false positives in the video stream.

 I implemented it using the concept of heatmap and thresholding.
-To smooth things out, the sum over the last 30 heatmaps was calculated and thresholded to 30.
+To smooth things out, the sum over the last 30 heatmaps is calculated and thresholded to 30.

 ```python
 class Heatmap():
     def __init__(self, history_depth=10, threshold=2):